-The Learning Disability and Autism team focus on improving health and care services so that more people with learning disabilities and autistic people can live in the community, with the right support, and close to home.
+The South East Learning Disability and Autism programme focusses on improving health and care services so that more people with a learning disability and autistic people can live in the community, with the right support, and close to home.

-Building the Right Support, published in October 2015 set out what needed to be done to make sure these changes happen.
-In particular, to reduce the numbers of people receiving care in hospital by providing suitable accommodation in local communities where individuals can live with the support they need, or helping them to move back home.
+Building the Right Support, which was published in October 2015, set out what needed to be done to make sure these changes happen.
+In particular, it aimed to reduce the number of people receiving care in hospital by providing suitable accommodation in local communities where individuals can live with the support they need or be helped to move back home.

-The Learning Disability and Autism team in the South East is led by Alison Leather, Head of Learning Disability and Autism.
+The Learning Disability and Autism programme in the South East is led by Adanna Williams, Deputy Director of Nursing PSD/Learning Disability and Autism.